Günther Lütjens: Tactical command in battle

 In the early hours of 24 May 1941, Prinz Eugen's hydrophones detected two large ships approaching.
 Vice Admiral Lancelot Holland in his flagship battlecruiser HMS Hood and battleship HMS Prince of Wales were heading towards them.
 It began the Battle of the Denmark Strait.
 Lütjens was soon informed that the two ships were enemy heavy units by the size of their superstructure, but remained unaware of their identity until they adjusted their attitude.
 Confronted with enemy combat vessels, Lütjens turned away, to gain time to think and plan a response to his opponents who were clearly attempting to engage him.

 Lütjens' first instinct was to attempt to outrun the British ships, scrupulously obeying his orders.
 He became even more reluctant to accept battle once the lead enemy vessel was identified as Hood.
 Even after Hood began to fire on the two ships and it became obvious that an engagement was inevitable, Lütjens was reluctant to return fire.
 He ordered his chief yeoman to signal to Prinz Eugen to open fire on the lead enemy ship, but not Bismarck, much to the exasperation of Captain Lindemann, who had the prospect of suffering another disagreement with the Admiral.

 First Gunnery Officer Adalbert Schneider, made multiple inquiries to return fire; methodically reporting enemy salvos and asking permission to fire.
 Lütjens, himself an artillery specialist, waited until the range fell.
 Moreover, the position of the British placed them at the outer limit of traverse for his main batteries, which were now inclined astern of the ship.
 Lütjens was also wary of using up heavy shells which were required for raiding operations and a possible future engagement.
 He could not afford to use up ammunition to register his guns, instead, preferring a closer-range battle.
 He waited for the optimum moment to fire back.

 Some witnesses testify Captain Lindeman muttered, "I will not allow my ship to be shot out from under my arse.
 Open fire!".
 Finally Lütjens gave the order to return fire.
 Lütjens then ordered a turn to port, and crossed Holland's T, as his opponent turned to bring all the British guns to bear.
-Shortly before firing, Bismarck was hit in the forecastle, though Prinz Eugen had registered hits on Hood which had started a large series of fires making it easier for the Germans to hone in on her position.
+Shortly before firing, Bismarck was hit in the forecastle, though Prinz Eugen had registered hits on Hood which had started a large series of fires making it easier for the Germans to home in on her position.
 Bismarck then targeted Hood.